Unisergius/containers-fccikea-2-2023/README-step3.md

 is build from the previous Dockerfile we created.
 The other one is redis which needs to be downloaded from the docker hub if we don't have it yet.

-Now we need to add redis dependency to our composer.json
+Now we need to add redis dependency to our package.json with `npm install redis` or:

 ```json